yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-in docker.md

 # Run an IRI node in a Docker container

-**When you run the IRI in a Docker container, your computer becomes an IRI node that gives you direct access to an IOTA network.
+**When you run the IRI in a Docker container, your computer becomes a Linux server for an IRI node, which gives you direct access to an IOTA network.
 By running an IRI node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbor IRI node's transactions.**

 ## Prerequisites